abir10t/Basic/Dart.md

                }

       so if we use named parameter you ccan accomplish this with the required argument or a default value.
 Positional argument is also same.

+ #### Late variables
+  -Declaring a non-nullable variable that’s initialized after its declaration.
+  - Lazily initializing a variable.

+        late String description;
+        void main() {
+         description = 'Feijoada!';
+         print(description);
+          }

+  - if the temperature variable is never used, then the expensive _readThermometer() function is never called

+         late String temperature = _readThermometer();